Project

 Marialuigia Fantacuzzi, University "G.d'Annunzio" of Chieti-Pescara, Chieti, Italy

-Marialuigia intends to achieve the following milestones:
+After 3 months, Marialuigia has achieved the following milestones: